 - HCPCS codes (Healthcare Common Procedure Coding).

 Medical Biller Job Functions

-- Check medical insurance coverages for patients and assist them with billing concerns or questions
+- Check medical insurance coverages for patients and assist them with billing questions or concerns

-- Follow up on submitted patient claims and appeal those that have been denied
+- Follow up on submitted patient claims and appeal any that have been declined

-- Act as an intermediate between the medical provider, the insurance carriers and the patients for proper claim settlement
+- Work as an intermediate between the medical provider, the insurance companies and the patients for accurate claim settlement

 - Produce and oversee Accounts Receivables reports

 - Generate and take care of unpaid patient collections accounts

-Medical Coder and Biller Instruction and Certification
+Medical Coder and Biller Training and Certification

 - American Academy of Professional Coders (AAPC).